 No. An exclusion affects only the ability to claim payment from these programs for items or services rendered; it does not affect the ability to receive benefits under the programs.

-OIG has the authority to waive an individual or entity's exclusion as a provider from Federal health programs.
+OIG has the authority to waive an individual or entity's exclusion from participating as a provider in Federal health programs.
 See Section 1128(c)(3)(B) of the Social Security Act (Act) and 42 C.F.R.
 1001.1801(b).
 Waivers are only available for those excluded providers who are the sole community physician or the sole source of essential specialized services in a community.
-Waivers cannot be granted to those excluded for patient neglect or abuse.
+Waivers cannot be granted to anyone excluded based on a conviction related to patient neglect or abuse.
 See section 1128(a)(2) of the Act.

 A waiver may only be requested by the administrator of a Federal or State health program.
 Excluded individuals or entities may not request a waiver from the OIG.